 Planting early maturing bean varieties may be one way to reduce the destruction of these pests.
 While the Mexican bugs are present in the earlier months, they’re still just coming out of hibernation.
 An early maturing variety may be well-established and able to handle the damage prior to bean beetle infestation.
 Also, bush beans are more resistant than pole beans.
 If you opt to plant bush beans instead, you may be able to reduce the population simply from that.

 Using floating row covers, such as Harvest-Guard, can help keep all sorts of pests away from your plants.
 In addition to Mexican beetles, the row covers can keep other beetle species at bay.
 Cucumber beetles, asparagus beetles and flea beetles are deterred using this method.
 It’ll also help you prevent a number of other moth larvae like the armyworm or the tomato hornworm.

 Apply a light dusting of kaolin clay, commercially sold as Surround WP.
 This superfine clay forms a waxy coating over the surface of leaves, deterring pests from eating them or laying eggs on them.

-Opt to grow companion plants known for deterring Mexican bean beetle, such as rosemary or marigold.
+Opt to grow companion plants, such as rosemary or marigold.
 These plants can help to keep the pests from colonizing your yard initially.
 Other plants which may work well for this purpose are nasturtium or summer savory.

 Frequently Asked Questions

-Q: How can you tell the difference between Mexican bean beetles and ladybugs?
+Q: How can you tell the difference between the adult beetles and ladybugs?

-A: Typically, Mexican bean beetle colors are orange or yellowish, with the same basic pattern of eight spots per forewing.
+A: Typically, Mexican bean beetle colors are orange to copper, with the same basic pattern of eight spots per forewing.

 Ladybugs tend towards red, red-orange, or red-brown normally in the commercially-available varieties.
 Some related species of ladybug can be tan or greyish.
 A few have a lot of spots (up to 15), where others have very few to no spots.
 However, they all are very similar in appearance.